To help protect Britain's trees and woodland, a felling licence from the Forestry Commission is required to fell most trees.

 Sites of special scientific interest (SSSI) are protected by law to conserve their wildlife, habitat or geology.
 Natural England can help identify if woodland you own or occupy is an SSSI – this is called being designated.

-If you’re proposing tree felling on or near an SSSI and will need to apply for a felling licence, you should also complete a Supplementary Notice of Operations (SNO) to provide detailed information on how you will protect the SSSI interest while undertaking the tree felling.
+If you’re proposing tree felling within an SSSI and will need to apply for a felling licence, you should also complete a Supplementary Notice of Operations (SNO) to provide detailed information on how you will protect the SSSI interest while undertaking the tree felling.
+This will help Natural England to decide whether to give its SSSI consent to the tree felling work.

 Find out what you can do on or near an SSSI, when you’ll need consent for an activity and how Natural England and the Forestry Commission help you manage your woodland site of special scientific interest.